ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 - **Optimism**: help me be happy, less stressed, avoid burnout and maintain a history of things I have done.
 - **Flow**: get out of my way to that I can life life (TODO: Link to Flow Blogpost)

-I use Trello for almost everything that's important: Writing Blogposts, Traveling, Goals, Learning Tasks, Notes, etc. I think of trello as a efficient production line that can scale to your needs.
+I think of trello as a efficient production line that can help organize almost anything and get it done step by step.
+And I use it for almost everything from blogpost production, travel inventory, goals, learning, and even tracking psychological/inner child work.

-If you are new to Trello, I recommend you [watch a video](https://www.youtube.com/embed/l3F3l3psqXY?si=JRes4P_YLCh6f7K1&amp;start=12) and [create a simple Trello board]((https://trello.com/ankushchoubey/recommend)) before reading this post.
+If you are new to Trello, I recommend you [watch a video](https://www.youtube.com/embed/l3F3l3psqXY?si=JRes4P_YLCh6f7K1&amp;start=12) and [create a simple Trello board]((https://trello.com/ankushchoubey/recommend)) before reading this post. **You don't need to implement everything I suggest, keep things simple and scale if you need.**

 ## Optimizing Trello for Maximum Productivity